janfajessen/EspHome-RC-FPV-Car-Robot-Esp8266-pantilt-Servo-motors-Camera-USB-led-L298N---Home-Assistant/Readme.md

  - Also copy and paste the content of scripts.yaml into your scripts.yaml file
  - In your Home Assistant Lovelace or Dashboard:
      - Create a Camera Live Card
-     - Create a Grid with all buttons (example if you want to paste in code)
+     - Create a Grid card with all buttons (example if you want to paste in code)
      - Create a Camera auto Card
  - Thats It!
 Have a good time!